kevinlawler/kerf1/README.md

 Announcing: Kerf for iOS—ALPHA
 ------------------------------

 Kerf is a faster database for iOS.
 It speaks JSON and SQL.
+It supports the math functions, like `sqrt`, that the installed SQLite does not.

 **iOS Developers:**